Part 1 – Overview

 1.2.5 Metadata Requirements and Flexibility

-- All required and recommended protocol metadata are available for use in the IHerbSpec Metadata Spreadsheet, which can be accessed at https://iherbspec.github.io/protocol.
+- All required and recommended protocol metadata are available for use in the IHerbSpec Metadata Spreadsheet, which can be downloaded on the protocol home page.

-- The protocol recommends recording tissue metadata for every individual measurement.
+- The protocol recommends recording tissue metadata for every individual measurement because every measurement will generate a spectral data file.
 This means that every tissue measurement will be recorded in a unique row in the metadata spreadsheet (e.g., 10 measurements have 10 rows).

 - All fields in Session metadata (Table 4.1), Specimen Metadata (Table 4.2), and Tissue Metadata (Table 4.3) are marked as required or recommended in the field descriptions.